cmu-llab/dpd/README.md

 ## WandB

-The code rely on [WandB](https://wandb.ai/) for results logging and checkpointing.
+The code relies on [WandB](https://wandb.ai/) for results logging and checkpointing.
 To set up WandB, modify the `.env` file with your WandB entity and project in the following format:

 ```txt
 WANDB_ENTITY = "awandbentity"